Skip to main content

 Dishonorable Discharge

-The worst discharge you can receive is a dishonorable discharge.
-This type of discharge status is usually reserved for veterans who have committed a very serious offense such as desertion, rape, or murder.
+A dishonorable discharge is usually reserved for veterans who have committed a very serious offense such as desertion, rape, or murder.
 Dishonorable discharges are only issued if you are convicted at a general court-martial that calls for dishonorable discharge as part of the sentence.
 Thus, if you receive a dishonorable discharge, you are immediately ineligible for all VA benefits.

-However, veterans with an OTH Discharge or, more rarely, a Bad Conduct Discharge can be deemed eligible for some VA benefits.
-On a case-by-case basis, VA determines whether the incidents that led to the discharge may be found to have been “under conditions other than dishonorable,” and thus whether basic eligibility for VA benefits can be established.
-This character of service determination is performed by your local VA Regional Office.
+On a case-by-case basis, VA may determine that incidents that led to an other-than-honorable discharge were “under conditions other than dishonorable” and thus establish basic eligibility for VA benefits.
+This character of service determination is performed by the local VA Regional Office.

 Statutory Bars to Benefits